 Models made between 2010 and 2012 are the best bets if you can extend the budget, because of a larger 2.5-liter four with more power and refinement, along with a nicer interior that boasts Ford’s SYNC voice recognition system and a beefed-up crash structure.
 But regardless, the old shape Fusion is a really competitive buy if you’re looking for an inexpensive family sedan.

-Even current-generation models from 2012 on can be had for less than $15,000, and they’re capable of 36 mpg on the highway, which is impressive for a class where everything else is two-wheel drive.
+Impreza models built between 2012 and 2016 can be had for less than $10,000, and they’re capable of 36 mpg on the highway, which is impressive for a class where everything else is two-wheel drive.

 A spacious interior and available hatchback derivative make the Impreza a very viable everyday car that can accommodate a weekend lifestyle.